 This powerful slogan transformed our relationship with the product.
 It worked in 1948 and is still in use today.

-It soon became a byword for any product name which reliably describes its attributes.
-Now the phrase has widely come to mean a product, service or policy that is open, honest and delivers on its promise.
+Ronseal soon became a byword for any product name which describes its attributes reliably.
+The phrase has widely come to mean a product, service or policy that is open, honest and delivers on its promise.

-This was the headline for a 6,540-word ad placed in the New York Times.
+This was the headline of a 6,540-word ad placed in the New York Times.
 ‘What everybody ought to know’ described the complexities of the stock and bond business in plain language.

-This full-page newspaper ad was to transform stockholding in US companies, unearthing over three million prospective new clients for copy owner, investment company, Merrill Lynch and lasting fame for the author and promotional genius, Louis Engel.
-He did it with over six thousand words that were read by millions.
+The full-page newspaper ad was to transform stockholding in US companies, unearthing over three million prospective new clients for copy owner – the investment company, Merrill Lynch – and creating lasting fame for the author and promotional genius, Louis Engel.
+A simple headline that meant over six thousand words were read by millions.

 Words in the digital age